New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Travel time: 3 hrs 45 mins

-Once the tribe is ready to go, it’s time to hit the road to Wellington with loads of interesting sights that the kids will dig.
-The first you’ll encounter is Waiouru, home to the National Army Museum.
+The first town you’ll encounter on this journey is Waiouru, home to the National Army Museum.
 With all the tanks displayed outside, just try to pass without the kids begging to stop!
-Next, you’ll pass through Taihape with its giant gumboot sculpture and Mangaweka makes a nice coffee stop.
+Next, you’ll pass through Taihape with its giant gumboot sculpture.
+What’s not to love?

-Finally, it’s a couple of more hours to Wellington where you can put your feet up at one of the recommended accommodations.
+Finally, it’s a couple of more hours to Wellington, where you can put your feet up at one of the recommended accommodations.

 Family Accommodation in Wellington